-Join Taz Tally for an in-depth discussion in this video Achieving color adjustments based on color channels, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Achieving color adjustments based on color channels, part of Advanced Photoshop: Curves.

 - All right, well let's move on and actually perform…our color correction that we have all set up…in our previous movie.…Just to quickly review, we set color sampler points,…number one, for the diffuse white highlight here…in the daisy, staying away from the reflection,…the specular highlight here.…We set our Midtone color sampler point…on the midtone grey here in the boot,…and then we also set a 3/4 tone color sampler point…for the 3/4 tone Shadow.…Remember, we stayed away from the (mumbles)…even though it's darker,…but it has a different color balance…than the rest of the image.…